 Subject Enter the subject description of the new event here.
 You can use up to sixty characters maximum.
 This is a mandatory entry box.
 Location Enter the location of the event here.
 You can use up to sixty characters maximum.
 You diary retains a list of the last ten locations used.
 Choose any of these from the drop-down list provided, or enter a new location.
 Involves Contact Select the Involves Contact option buttons for Customer or Supplier, as appropriate.
 Select from the A/C drop-down list, a customer or supplier account reference, as required.
 Similarly, select a specific Contact name.

-Alternatively, enter a new name in the entry box provided.

-From the pre-defined drop-down list of event types, choose the Type event type that most closely matches your event.
-Each event type has an unique colour coding to denote the event type in the Diary

-View.
-You can choose from:
+Alternatively, enter a new name in the entry box provided. Туре From the pre-defined drop-down list of event types, choose the event type that most closely matches your event.
+Each event type has an unique colour coding to denote the event type in the Diary View.
+You can choose from: None

-□ None

-Appointment

-Meeting

-Job

-□ Delivery

-Reminder

-Phone Call

-Personal

-■ Note

-User Defined 1

-User Defined 2

-Please refer to the section Diary - To Create a User Defined Event Type on page 21.

-To customise your event type colours, use the Tools menu > Options > Colours tab, then click the colour block, adjacent to Diary Event.

-The Colours window appears, where you can modify the colours associated with specific event types.

 All day event?
 Select this check box to denote the event as an all-day event.
 When this is done, your saved all-day diary event is denoted by the event description being shown at the top of the day chosen.

-Start Date

-Choose the start date for the event.
+12 March Management Meeting Start Date Choose the start date for the event.
 If necessary, use the Calendar button to select a different day.
 Next, select the hour-minute start time using the controls provided, as required.
 Note: This time entry section will not appear if the event as being defined as an All Day event?

-Fnd Date

-Choose the end date for the event.
+End Date Choose the end date for the event.
 If necessary, use the Calendar button to select a different day.
 Next, select the hour-minute end time using the controls provided, as required.
 Note: This time entry section will not appear if the event as been defined as an All Day event?